-While moving costs vary by state, there are a few major factors that determine how much your move will cost you:
+While moving costs vary widely, there are a few major factors that determine how much your move will cost you:

-- The time of year you move.
-Summer is high season for moving, and that usually means you’ll pay more to rent a truck or hire movers during the warmest months of the year.
+The time of year you move.
+Summer is high season for moving, and more demand means you’ll pay more to rent a truck or hire movers during the warmest months of the year.

-- How much stuff you have.
+How much stuff you have.
 When you move, each item in your house represents a dollar sign.
 Professional movers, for instance, charge based on the weight and size of your items.
 The more stuff they move, the more you pay.
-Even though a self-service move is usually cheaper, the same holds true: the more stuff you have, the bigger (and more expensive) the truck you need to rent, and the more you pay for it in the time and effort of having to carry things .
+Even though moving yourself is usually cheaper, the same holds true: the more stuff you have, the bigger (and more expensive) the truck you need to rent, and the more you pay for it in the time and effort of having to carry things .

 Next, we’ll break down those expenses by category.
 These are the costs you’ll need to research as you plan your move according to a budget plan.

-This category of moving expenses breaks down all of the costs associated with finding a new apartment:
+This category includes the costs associated with finding a new apartment:

-You can use ApartmentGuide.com to plan for moving costs, as well.
-Just use our search engine to find apartments in your new city, and you’ll find costs like rent, security deposit, and pet fees detailed in most listings.
+You can also use ApartmentGuide.com to help plan for moving costs.
+Just use our apartment listings, where you’ll find costs like rent, security deposit, and pet fees.

 If you’re working with professional movers, it’s best to gather written estimates from several movers before choosing one.
 Compare the estimates, and you’ll see which company provides the best value.
 Note that these are usually not binding estimates, and actual costs could exceed the numbers they give you.
-(Remember to budget for tips on top of moving company fees.)
+(Remember to budget for tips on top of the estimates.)

 If you rent a truck and use friends and family to help with the move, don’t forget to “tip” them, too.
-Pizza and beer might not be a huge moving expense, but it’s still something to include in your moving budget.
+Pizza and beer might not be a huge moving expense, but it’s still something you have to pay for.

 The travel category looks at moving costs associated with a long-distance move:

-Once you’ve taken stock of each item on this list, you can get a pretty good idea of how moving expenses will affect your bottom line.
-If the costs are getting too high, try re-examining the factors that are making your move expensive and adjust in areas where you can be flexible.
+Once you’ve taken stock of each item on this list, you can get a pretty good idea of how much moving is going to cost.
+If it’s getting too high, take a closer look at why it’s so expensive and try to adjust what’s making it so expensive.